ConciseCSS/concise.css-gem/README.md

     $ gem install concisecss

-## Documentation
-Check out concisecss documentation here: http://concisecss.com/documentation

-### Changelog

-You can keep up-to-date with the changes that we have made via our [releases page](https://github.com/ConciseCSS/concise.css-gem/releases).

 ## Usage

 Not every single project you are  working needs all the ConciseCss javascripts files , you will need to update application.js with the files you need